 - News sites

-The suggestions below on how to block a website are easy to implement.
+The suggestions below on how to block websites are easy to implement.
 Each has its advantages and disadvantages.
-Most of these solutions are not browser dependant.
+Most of these solutions are not browser dependent.
 This makes the solutions work regardless if you’re using Google Chrome, Firefox, Safari, or Microsoft Edge.

 OpenDNS is a Cisco-owned company that provides free DNS servers.
 Typically, your internet service provider (ISP) provides your DNS.
 If you’re not familiar with DNS, it’s like the Internet’s phone book.
-Instead of typing in an IP address, you can type in a domain name.
+You can type in a domain name instead of typing in an IP address.

 I’ve been using the service for years but didn’t realize all the features they offered.
 One feature is the ability to block domains or groups of domains.
 Think of these like a category block.